 }

-A fair amount of analysis is likely required to determine whether the programmer intended to do an assignment as part of the if statement (valid in Java) or whether the programmer made the common mistake of using an “=” instead of a “==”.
+A fair amount of analysis is likely required to determine whether the programmer intended to do an assignment as part of the “if” statement (valid in Java) or whether the programmer made the common mistake of using an “=” instead of a “==”.
 In order to prevent this confusion, it is suggested that any assignments in contexts that are easily misunderstood be moved outside of the Boolean expression.
 This would change the example code to the semantically equivalent:

 int x, y;